Kyoryuger vs. Go-Busters

-- Right mentioned that they are still not used to fight as a child.
-The next time we see them in the crossover movie with Ninninger, they show up in their adult form instead.
+- Right mentions that they are still not used to fighting as children.
+The next time we see them in the crossover movie with Ninninger, they show up in their adult forms instead.

-- The kid Raito actually kicking ToQ #7 in the shin after thinking he had something to do with Akira's disappearance.
-None of the kid ToQgers are aware it's the Conductor in that suit.
+- Child!Right actually kicks ToQ #7 in the shin after thinking that he had something to do with Akira's disappearance.
+None of the young ToQgers are aware that it's actually the Conductor in that suit.

-- After forming Chou Chou ToQ-DaiOh, nobody can agree who should be piloting it for the fight, the older ToQgers or the younger ToQgers.
-Akira is happy he doesn't have to deal with that sort of mess... then Wagon proceeds to sit down in his control console with him.
+- After forming Chou Chou ToQ Dai-Oh, nobody can agree whether the older or younger ToQgers should be piloting it.
+Akira is happy that he doesn't have to deal with that sort of mess... only for Wagon to sit down in his control console with him.

-- It takes a grand total of a minute nineteen seconds for all 12 ToQgers to transform to fight the last battle.
+- It takes a grand total of one minute and nineteen seconds for all 12 ToQgers to transform for the finale.

 - Speaking of the final battle, it has its moments:

-- ToQ #7 knocks one of the Crows on the head telling him to "get his act together".
-The Crow then apologizes and leaves.
+- ToQ #7 knocks one of the Kuros on the head telling him to "get his act together".
+The Kuro then apologizes and leaves.

 - Tank Top Shadow being awfully defensive of his namesake when the child Right calls him a running shirt.